 (I) "On-site" means the same or geographically contiguous property which may be divided by public or private right-of-way, provided the entrance and exit between the properties is at a cross-roads intersection, and access is by crossing as opposed to going along the right-of-way.
 Non-contiguous properties owned by the same person but connected by a right-of-way which he controls and to which the public does not have access are also considered on-site property.

-(K) "Small quantity handler of universal waste" means a universal waste handler (as defined in this rule) who does not accumulate five thousand kilograms or more total of universal waste (batteries, pesticides, mercury-containing equipment, or lamps, calculated collectively) at any time.
+(K) "Small quantity handler of universal waste" means a "universal waste handler" (as defined in this rule) who does not accumulate five thousand kilograms or more total of universal waste (batteries, pesticides, mercury-containing equipment, or lamps, calculated collectively) at any time.

-(L) "Thermostat" means a temperature control device that contains metallic mercury in an ampule attached to a bimetal sensing element, and mercury-containing ampules that have been removed from these temperature control devices in compliance with the requirements of paragraph (C)(2) of rule 3745-273-13 of the Administrative Code or paragraph (C)(2) of rule 3745-273-33 of the Administrative Code.
+(L) "Thermostat" means a temperature control device that contains metallic mercury in an ampule attached to a bimetal sensing element, and mercury-containing ampules that have been removed from these temperature control devices in compliance with paragraph (C)(2) of rule 3745-273-13 of the Administrative Code or paragraph (C)(2) of rule 3745-273-33 of the Administrative Code.

 (N) "Universal waste handler":

 (a) A "generator" (as defined in this rule) of universal waste .